CalAIM Resources for Providers

 Q: Do we have an authorization form for Community Supports (CS)?

-A: Authorization is required for all CS services.
+A: Authorization may be required for CS services.
 For specific details on what needs to be submitted for authorization for each CS, please refer to the authorization guides under Forms and Tools > Community Supports.
-There is no required CS authorization template, but you can use the Inpatient/Outpatient Medi-Cal Prior Authorization Form as a cover page when you are faxing in an authorization.
+There are recommended CS referral forms that can be used when submitting an authorization request, or you can use the Outpatient Medi-Cal Prior Authorization Form (PDF).
 The recommended method to submit authorization is through the provider portal.
+Requests may also be submitted via fax.

 Q: If a member is listed on our MIF provided by the Plan, have they been authorized for ECM services?